Tourist Places to Visit Near Agra Within 100 kms

 • 📝 Tip from me: If you plan to visit during a festival, book your stay early.
 Hotels and guesthouses fill up fast.

-5.⇒ Sikandra (Akbar’s Tomb) – 12 km from Agra
+5. ⇒ Sikandra (Akbar’s Tomb) – 12 km from Agra

 Sometimes the best discoveries are the ones closest to home base.
 Just about a 30-minute drive from the heart of Agra lies Sikandra, the final resting place of Emperor Akbar.
-Unlike the Taj Mahal which always feels grand and crowded, Sikandra gave me a sense of calm almost like a hidden gem that many travelers miss.
+Unlike the Taj Mahal which always feels grand and crowded, Sikandra gives a sense of calm almost like a hidden gem that many travelers miss.

 Sikandra the Akbars Tomb

-Travel Tips from My Visit:
+Travel Tips from Me:

 • ⏰ Best time: Mornings or late afternoons.
 It’s cooler and less crowded.